SMS-Staging-Management-System/UserInterface/README.md

 ## Create New Interview

-There are now two user stories for creating a new interview.
+There is a new workflow for creating a new interview.

-Admin/Staging Manager:
+### Admin/Staging Manager:
 1. Select a cohort
 2. Select populated list of associates based on selected cohort
 3. Select a client